Regency (Indonesia)

 A regency (kabupaten (Note: Old spelling keboepatén); /id/), sometimes incorrectly referred to as a district (Note: Example of this incorrect usage is in machine translation services such as Google Translate.
-"District" to refer to regencies is incorrect as "districts" legally refers to what is called kecamatan or distrik in Indonesian) and previously known as second-level region regency, (Note: kabupaten daerah tingkat II, this was the official name until the implementation of Act Number 22 of 1999.) is an administrative division of Indonesia, directly under a province and on the same level with city (kota).
-Regencies are divided into districts (Kecamatan, Distrik in Papua region, or Kapanewon and Kemantren in the Special Region of Yogyakarta).
+"District" to refer to regencies is incorrect as "districts" legally refers to what is called kecamatan or distrik in Indonesian) and previously known as second-level region, (Note: kabupaten daerah tingkat II, this was the official name until the implementation of Act Number 22 of 1999.) is an administrative division of Indonesia, directly under a province and on the same level with city (kota).
+Regencies are divided into districts (Kecamatan in most of Indonesia, but known as Distrik in Indonesian Papua, or Kapanewon and Kemantren in the Special Region of Yogyakarta).
 The average area of Indonesian regencies is about 4,578.29 km2, with an average population of 670,958 people.
-Most regencies on the island of Java has their regency capitals as the titular name of their regency.
+Most regencies on the island of Java have their regency capitals as the titular name of their regency.

 The English name "regency" comes from the Dutch colonial period, when regencies were ruled by bupati (or regents) and were known as regentschap in Dutch (kabupaten in Javanese and subsequently Indonesian).
 Bupati had been regional lords under the precolonial monarchies of Java.
 When the Dutch abolished or curtailed those monarchies, the bupati were left as the most senior indigenous authority.
 They were not, strictly speaking, "native rulers" because the Dutch claimed full sovereignty over their territory, but in practice, they had many of the attributes of petty kings, including elaborate regalia and palaces and a high degree of impunity.

 Etymology

 Portrait of a Javanese regent in gala uniform (c.
 1900).

 The Indonesian title of bupati is originally a loanword from Sanskrit, a shortening of the Sanskrit title bhumi-pati (bhumi भूमि '(of the) land' + pati पति 'lord', hence bhumi-pati 'lord of the land').
 In Indonesia, bupati was originally used as a Javanese title for regional rulers in precolonial kingdoms, its first recorded usage being in the Telaga Batu inscription, which dates to the Srivijaya period, in which bhupati is mentioned among the titles of local rulers who paid allegiance to Sriwijaya's kings.
 Related titles which were also used in precolonial Indonesia are adipati ('duke') and senapati ('lord of the army' or 'general').

-Regencies as we know them today were first created in January 28, 1892, when the Dutch East Indies government established the Landarchief.
-The first landarchivasis was confirmed the next day and lasted until 1905.
-Officially, Indonesia's current regencies were established with the proclamation of Indonesian independence on August 17, 1945.